Last updated: May 7, 2022

-Currently, the national Centers for Disease Control and Prevention (CDC) is recommending that moderately to severely immunocompromised people receive an additional dose.
+Currently, the national Centers for Disease Control and Prevention (CDC) is recommending that moderately to severely immunocompromised people ages 5 and above receive an additional dose.
 This includes people who have:

 - Active treatment for solid tumor and hematologic malignancies

 - Receipt of solid-organ transplant and taking immunosuppressive therapy